 The 2015 Toyota RAV4 was the worst performing vehicle for passenger side protection in the head on car accident test.
 There was Major collapse of the occupant compartment and the structures moved an additional 13 inches rearward compared with the driver side test if we issued ratings for passenger side protection for the RAV4 it would get a poor car crash test rating.

-1 and 1600 right front passenger were killed in frontal crashes in 2014, so it’s important that we provide equal protection for drivers and passengers on both sides of the vehicle.
+1 in every 1600 right front passenger were killed in frontal crashes in 2014, so it’s important that we provide equal protection for drivers and passengers on both sides of the vehicle.

-If you’ve been injured in an auto accident and are thinking about filing a car accident lawsuit, please call us anytime or fill out the form above for a free consultation with a local auto accident attorney.
+If you’ve been injured in an auto accident as a passenger and are thinking about filing a claim, please call us anytime or fill out the form above for a free consultation.